We Are COLLEGE ADMISSIONS ESSAY Consultants

 Get A Head Start On The College Application Process Early

 #1 → Register at Collegeboard.com for SAT-Question-a-Day or get the App for your phone.
-This is a painless way to raise your scores.
-We test ourselves every day here at Perfect Fit.
-They really help.
+Even though many schools no longer require the SAT it is still a strong indicator of your college potential.
+This type of preparation is a painless way to raise your scores.

 #2 → Get the Collegeboard SAT prep book (blue and green) or the Real ACT book (red) and begin taking one 30-minute practice test a week.
 You can master test-taking if you practice.

-#5 → Start researching colleges based on your interests.
+#4 → Start researching colleges based on your interests.
 We will ask a lot of questions and listen very carefully to your answers.
-Students who start college lists early, end up with the best "fit" in the end.
+Students who start college lists early end up with the best "fit" in the end.

-#7 → We listen carefully to your financial needs and always add schools that you can afford "no matter what!"
+#6 → We listen carefully to your financial needs and always add schools that you can afford, "no matter what!"

 NCAA SCOUTING FOR ATHLETES